 Diagnosing RA is challenging even during its early stages due to the variety of symptoms; many appearing similar to other arthritic disorders characterized with intense pain.
-A rheumatologist, specializing in diseases of connective tissue and joints typically is the one to diagnose and prescribe long-term management approaches.30 A physical examination, discussion of symptoms, x-rays (Figure 6) and a blood test comprise an essential diagnostic work-up.29 X-rays may not clearly identify bone changes in early stages; whereas ultrasound and magnetic resonance imaging (MRI) provides greater sensitivity in detecting early joint damage and erosions.35 Immunological testing determines the presence of a specific antibody, rheumatoid factor (RF), identified in approximately 80% suffering with RA after one year.36 Not all individuals present with an indicator of disease.
-Some with the RF may never be diagnosed with RA and others with RA may never exhibit the RF.29
+A rheumatologist, specializing in diseases of connective tissue and joints typically is the one to diagnose and prescribe long-term management approaches.
+A physical examination, discussion of symptoms, x-rays (Figure 6) and a blood test comprise an essential diagnostic work-up.
+X-rays may not clearly identify bone changes in early stages; whereas ultrasound and magnetic resonance imaging (MRI) provides greater sensitivity in detecting early joint damage and erosions.51 Immunological testing determines the presence of a specific antibody, rheumatoid factor (RF), identified in approximately 80% suffering with RA after one year.52 Rheumatoid factor-positive patients may also have a higher disease activity score, meaning frequent flare-ups and fewer remission periods.53

 RA is a disabling disease with most daily activities impaired.
 At least 50% of those diagnosed ten years from onset are unable to maintain full time employment.
-Those diagnosed before age 45 encounter greater disabilities than those diagnosed at 70+.30 The American College of Rheumatology (ACR) collectively defines the following as criteria used in classifying RA and states a minimum of four are necessary to be met for classification.
-They are as follows:
+Those diagnosed before age 45 encounter greater disabilities than those diagnosed at 70+.44

 Your session is about to expire.
 Do you want to continue logged in?